Welcome to the Polyamory Information Page!

 More than Two

 Franklin Veaux’s writings on polyamory are entertaining and don’t mince words!
-He covers many topics about polyamory, and will someday publish them in book form, he says.
-In the meantime, you can get some excellent advice and information at his site.
+He covers many topics about polyamory, and has also published them in book form.
+The advice and information at his site is first-rate, and unlike some theorists, much of it comes from having learned from his own experiences --of the "don't do that again" variety.

 He has some fabulous graphics on related topics as well.
 Be sure to see his